 Q: Do you have a Fraternity house?

-A: Sigma Epsilon Omega does have a fraternity house that is currently at 2598 College Avenue across the street from the 51B bus stop.
+A: Sigma Epsilon Omega does not have a fraternity house, although fellow siblings are in a house where we conduct most events.
 However, it is a top priority to move into a larger house closer to Frat Row.
 Until then, we have made this place a home with plenty of decorations and a gorgeous patio.

 Q: What time commitment is required to be a member?

 A: New Members will be expected to attend weekly events that are announced by the Pledge Marshal, participate in at least one community service event, and work as a class to plan a fundraising event.
 Have a busy schedule?
 Don’t stress, we are willing to work with you; we’re busy people too!

 Q: What is your involvement with the Queer community?

 A: We are close with Gamma Rho Lambda, the queer and ally sorority on campus, as well as Oscar Wilde, the Queer Housing Cooperative.
 We also work with Geneq, the Queer Alliance Resource Center, and the QTPOC Conference.
 Additionally, in the past we have hosted philanthropic events to support our friends at the DreamCatcher LGBTQ youth shelter in Oakland.